 30 years after the fall of the Khmer Rouge, 13 years after the tribunal was first proposed and nearly three years after the court was inaugurated, Kaing Guek Eav’s trial began on 17 February 2009.
 On 26 July 2010, Kaing Guek Eav was found guilty of Crimes Against Humanity and sentenced to 35 years in prison.
 After an appeal by prosecutors, the Supreme Court Chamber increased his sentence to life imprisonment on 3 February 2012.
 The decision is final and cannot be appealed.

 In 2011, four of the most senior Khmer Rouge officials – Nuon Chea, Ieng Sary, Ieng Thirith and Khieu Samphan began trial for Crimes Against Humanity.
 Ieng Thirith was found unfit to stand trial and died shortly afterwards.
 Her husband, Ieng Sary died before judicial proceedings against him were completed.
 The cases against Nuon Chea and Khieu Samphan were separated into two trials.
-The first has been concluded and they were both found guilty on some of the counts they were charged with, and sentenced to life imprisonment.
-All the evidence has been presented in the second trial and judgments are expected later in 2018.
+In the first, both were found guilty on some of the counts they were charged with, and sentenced to life imprisonment.
+In the second Noun Chea and Khieu Samphan were convicted of genocide, crimes against humanity and grave breaches of the Geneva Conventions of 1949.
+Noun Chea passed away in August 2019.